krb5/krb5/doc/appdev/gssapi.rst

 encompasses GSSAPI, such as SASL) for secure network communication over using the libkrb5 API directly.

 GSSAPIv2 is specified in :rfc:`2743` and :rfc:`2744`.
-This
+Also see
+:rfc:`7546` for a description of how to use the GSSAPI in a client or server program.

-documentation will describe how various ways of using GSSAPI will behave with the krb5 mechanism as implemented in MIT krb5, as well as krb5-specific extensions to the GSSAPI.
+This documentation will describe how various ways of using the GSSAPI will behave with the krb5 mechanism as implemented in MIT krb5, as well as krb5-specific extensions to the GSSAPI.

 Name types